 A supplemental executive retirement plan (SERP) is a non-qualified employer-provided benefit typically offered to high-level employees.
-How, when, and what options are available to you regarding receiving that potentially substantial amount has repercussions for retirement, taxes, and the ability to use it for various financial planning goals.
+How, when, and what options are available regarding receiving that potentially substantial amount has repercussions for retirement, taxes, and the ability to use it for various financial planning goals.
 The SERP can accumulate significant income, making it a valuable tool for building your nest egg.

 Not to be confused with a Nonqualified Deferred Compensation Plan (NQDC), when the employee defers their own compensation, the employer designates contributions to the executive in a SERP plan.
 Although many employers often will offer a combination of non-qualified deferred comp and SERP plans simultaneously.
 To learn the ins and outs of an NQDC, check out our blog post 7 questions to consider before you participate in a deferred compensation plan.